I-Form/LiDOT/README.md

 * Check file path for ABAQUS (set in ExplicitBeamCompression/StandardBeamCompression)

 ### Key Functions:
-Scripts are set up as applied for publication....

 #### `Optimisation.m`.
 * Script to run optimisation algorithm and visualise results